brignano/ccsu-senior-project-spring-2021/docs/Scope.md

   - Policy Number
 - A search button
 5. Make a GET request from the new UI screen to your API endpoint (**/getClaims**) ```onSubmit()``` of the search button
-- This should append the Policy Number to the endpoint as a GET request parameter (i.e. http://localhost:8080/getClaims?policyNumber=123456)
+- This should append the Policy Number to the endpoint as a GET request parameter (``http://localhost:8080/getClaims?policyNumber=123456```)
 - As a result, your backend API should respond to the UI with the list of claims for that policy number in your database

 ---